 Every single one of the 2,000-plus applications Freshfields receives each year is read from beginning to end by a member of the graduate recruitment team.

 The firm tries to evaluate these applications in the round rather than in a mechanistic way, so those unexpected Bs in your A levels won’t automatically cut you from the running.
-You'll need to look pretty impressive academically, though.
+You'll still need to look pretty impressive academically, though.

 Perhaps the most striking feature of the Freshfields application form is the big blank box.
 The firm basically says 'Tell us about yourself in 850 words' and leaves it up to you what to fill in.
 Graduate recruitment sources tell us they're distinctly unimpressed by those who write “with an element of routine or cliché or received wisdom.”
 Indeed, glib catchphrases like ‘cutting-edge deals’ rarely go down well, even when the sentiment behind them is genuine.
 The most successful applications are simply written in a direct and unaffected way, and for a good reason: why would anyone be impressed by a form that could have been written by five hundred other applicants?

 There is also an online verbal reasoning test to complete.